Boris Spassky: Personal life

-Boris has been married three times.
+Boris was married three times.
 His first wife (1959–1961) was Nadezda Konstantinovna Latyntceva.
-Together they have one daughter, Tatiana (born 1960).
+Their daughter was born in 1960.
 His second wife was Larisa Zakharovna Solovyova.
-She gave birth to a son, Vasili Solovyov-Spassky (born 1967).
-His third marriage, in 1975 in France, was to Marina Yurievna Shcherbachova, granddaughter of the Russian war general and a White movement activist Dmitry Shcherbachev.
-They have a son, Boris Spassky Jr. (born 1980).
+She gave birth to a son in 1967.
+His third marriage, in 1975 in France, was to Marina Yurievna Shcherbachova, granddaughter of the Russian war general and White movement activist Dmitry Shcherbachev.
+Their son was born in 1980.

 His younger sister Iraida Spasskaya (born November 6, 1944) is a four-time champion of the Soviet Union in Russian draughts and the world vice-champion in international draughts (1974).

+In an interview to a Western journalist Spassky talked about his psychological approach to chess:

+Bobby Fischer once wrote that "Spassky sits at the board with the same dead expression whether he's mating or being mated.
+He can blunder away a piece and you are never sure whether it's a blunder or a fantastically deep sacrifice."

+Politics and religion

-During his meeting with fans in Kaliningrad in 2005 Spassky stated: "If only I knew what was going to happen to our country, I would've joined the Communist Party."
+During his meeting with fans in Kaliningrad in 2005 Spassky stated about the economic and social decline of Russia in the 1990s: "If only I knew what was going to happen to our country, I would've joined the Communist Party."

 In 2005 Spassky signed the Letter of 5000 addressed to the Prosecutor General of Russia, along with Igor Shafarevich, Vyacheslav Klykov, Vasily Belov and other activists.
 The petition suggested that all religious and national Jewish organizations that functioned on the territory of Russia according to the Shulchan Aruch codes should be shut down for extremism, warning about a "hidden campaign of genocide against the Russian people and their traditional society and values".
-Spassky later called his signature a mistake.
+He later tried to distance himself from the petition, saying that signing the petition was a mistake.

-In 2006, Boris Spassky described himself as an Orthodox Christian, a monarchist and a Russian nationalist.As for my views—I'm a Russian nationalist, and there's nothing scary about it, don't be afraid.
-Some say that Russian nationalist is a nasty thing, most definitely an antisemite, a racist, a national-Bolshevik.
-No; for a nationalist God exists and nations that respect each other.
+In 2006, Spassky described himself as an Orthodox Christian, a monarchist and a Russian nationalist.

-I'm a convinced monarchist, I remained a monarchist during the Soviet years and never tried to hide that.
-I believe that the greatness of Russia is connected to the activity of the national leaders represented by our tsars.

-What really makes me feel happy in modern Russia—churches come back to life.